AumPauskar/cs-notes/figma.md

 # Figma notes
 Figma is a free online tool to create UI and UX designs.
+Notes made by Aum Pauskar USN: 2GI21CS037.

 ## Controls
 1. Ctrl + mouse wheel or pinch to zoom in/out